Wellesley is easy to reach and (in case we haven't mentioned it yet) easy to love.

 Wellesley, the town, is home to 27,000 people, good sushi, organic produce, winding tree-lined residential streets, independent shops and cafés, a restaurant run by a celebrity chef, and several stops on Boston’s commuter rail line, including one in "the Ville," the part of Wellesley that is closest to Wellesley College, which is in fact very close.

-We have more than 160 student-run clubs and organizations, more than 50 academic departments, and an institutional commitment to a level of intellectual and social activity that is, to be honest, a little much.
-Our Events Calendar previews some of our most popular College community events.
-Our Events web pages provide further details about upcoming campus events, most of which are free and open to the public.
+We have more than 150 student-run clubs and organizations, more than 50 academic departments, and an institutional commitment to a level of intellectual and social activity that is, to be honest, a little much.
+Our Events web pages provide details about upcoming campus events, most of which are free and open to the public.